 With a goal of never paying in happiness again, she started thinking about what her research missed and how to use data to benefit candidates.
 She leaned on friends to get Uncuffed up and running in the hopes that arming professionals with information and analysis will allow them greater happiness by choosing companies that deserve their time and talents.

 Where does the data come from?

-The data comes from filings companies make with the Securities and Exchange Commission and many, many other sources.
+The data comes is all publicly available from a variety of sources, including the Securities and Exchange Commission, Companies House, other government entities, and many, many other sources.

 Why do you focus on financial data?

 Financial data is the most robust, impartial information companies are required to report.
 We use a candidate’s perspective throughout our analyses to provide unique insights.

 Why does the data vary from company to company?